 Ten Sikorsky S-42, S-42A and S-42B flying boats were built for Pan Am.
 None remain in existence.

-3 January 1944: Major Gregory Boyington, United States Marine Corps, commanding VMF-214 at Bouganville, Solomon Islands, led 48 fighters in an attack against the Japanese naval base at Rabaul on the island of New Britain in the Bismarck Archipelago.
+3 January 1944: Major Gregory Boyington, United States Marine Corps Reserve, commanding VMF-214 at Bouganville, Solomon Islands, led 48 fighters in an attack against the Japanese naval base at Rabaul on the island of New Britain in the Bismarck Archipelago.

-Believed to have been killed, Major Boyington was “posthumously” awarded the Medal of Honor.
+Believed to have been killed, Major Boyington was “posthumously” awarded the Medal of Honor by President Franklin D. Roosevelt.

-Gregory Boyington graduated from the University of Washington in 1934 with a bachelor’s degree in aeronautical engineering.
-He then went to work at Boeing in Seattle.
-He had been in the Reserve Officers Training Corps during college, and served in both the Army’s coastal artillery and the Marine Corps Reserve.
+Greg Boyington had been in the Reserve Officers Training Corps during college, and had served as an officer in both the Coastal Artillery Corps, United States Army, and the U.S. Marine Corps Reserve.

-Lieutenant Boyington resigned 27 August 1941, when he joined the American Volunteer Group in China, better known as the “Flying Tigers.”
-Flying the Curtiss Hawk 81-A3, he claimed six enemy aircraft destroyed (though he is officially credited with 3.5) in combat against the Japanese who had invaded China.
+Lieutenant Boyington resigned from the Marine Corps 27 August 1941, when he joined the 1st American Volunteer Group in Burma, better known as the “Flying Tigers.”
+The AVG was fighting in defense of China in the Second Sino-Japanese War.
+Flying the Curtiss-Wright Hawk 81-A3, Boyington claimed six enemy aircraft destroyed (though he is officially credited with 3.5) in combat.

-In 1942, Boyington returned to the United States and was reinstated in the Marine Corps, with the rank of major.
+In 1942, Greg Boyington returned to the United States and was reinstated in the Marine Corps with the rank of major.
 After serving with several squadrons in administrative positions, he was placed in command of Marine Fighter Squadron Two Hundred Fourteen (VMF-214, “Black Sheep”), a squadron based in the Solomon Islands.
-Older than most of the pilots in his squadron, he was given the nickname “Pappy.”
+Older than most of the pilots in his squadron, he was given the nickname, “Pappy.”

 During an 84-day period, VMF-214 pilots destroyed or damaged 203 enemy airplanes.
 Eight of these pilots became aces, with a total of 97 confirmed air-to-air kills.

-VMF-214 flew the Vought-Sikorsky Aircraft F4U-1 Corsair, a single-seat, single-engine fighter designed for operation aboard aircraft carriers.
-The Corsair is best known for its distinctive “gull wing,” which gave clearance for its 13 foot, 4 inch (4.064 meter) diameter propeller without excessively long landing gear struts.
+VMF-214 flew the Vought-Sikorsky Aircraft Division F4U-1 Corsair.
+The Corsair was designed by Rex Buren Beisel, and is best known for its distinctive inverted “gull wing,” which allowed sufficient ground clearance for its 13 foot, 4 inch (4.064 meter) diameter propeller, without using excessively long landing gear struts.
+The prototype XF4U-1, Bu.
+No. 1443, had first flown 29 May 1940, with test pilot Lyman A. Bullard in the cockpit.

 The F4U-1 had a cruise speed of 186 miles per hour (299 kilometers per hour) at Sea Level.
 Its maximum speed at Sea Level was 365 miles per hour (587 kilometers per hour).
 During flight testing, an F4U-1 reached 431 miles per hour (694 kilometers per hour) at 20,300 feet (6,187 meters) with War Emergency Power.
 The service ceiling was 38,200 feet (11,643 meters) and its maximum range was 1,510 miles (2,430 kilometers) with full main and outer wing tanks.

-The Corsair was armed with six Browning M2 .50-caliber machine guns with 400 rounds of ammunition per gun.
+The Corsair was armed with six air-cooled Browning AN-M2 .50-caliber machine guns, three in each wing, with 400 rounds of ammunition per gun.

 A total of 12,571 Corsairs were manufactured by the Vought-Sikorsky Aircraft Division (F4U-1), Goodyear Aircraft Corporation (FG-1D) and Brewster Aeronautical Corporation (F3A-1).
 The Corsair served the U.S. Navy and Marine Corps in World War II and the Korean War.
 Corsairs also served in other countries’ armed forces.
 Its last known use in combat was in Central America in 1969.